Hybrid light-matter excitations and spontaneous time-reversal symmetry breaking in two-dimensional Josephson Junctions: Mean-Field theory

 \section{Mean-Field theory}

 In this Section, we investigate the main equilibrium characteristics of the global system using a mean-field approach.
 The many-body Hamiltonian in Eq.~\eqref{eq:H_tot} presents both light ($\A$) and matter ($\hat{\gamma}_{j,k}$) degrees of freedom combined by an interaction that has a non-quadratic structure.
 Diagonalization of this many-body Hamiltonian is impractical.
-Therefore, employing a mean-field approach is a feasible strategy, as it reduces the complexity of the problem by approximating it to a single-particle system, thus making the problem solvable~\cite{bruus2004many}.
+Therefore, employing a mean-field approach is a feasible strategy~\cite{bruus2004many}.
 According to this scheme, the light and matter degrees of freedom are effectively decoupled.
 Each one interacts with an effective mean field whose value is determined self-consistently at equilibrium.
-In App.~\ref{app:Self-consistent problem}, we provide the derivation of the mean-field Hamiltonian with all the details.
-We restrict our analysis to the low-temperature regime $\kBT/\deltaO\leq10^{-2}$, where the assumption that the superconducting features of the leads are not significantly affected by thermal effects is reasonable.
+The full derivation of the mean-field Hamiltonian is reported in App.~\ref{app:Self-consistent problem}.
+We restrict our analysis to the low-temperature regime $\kBT/\deltaO\leq10^{-2}$, where the superconducting features of the leads are not significantly affected by thermal effects.
 In particular, we neglect the temperature dependence of the superconducting energy gap.
 According to the mean-field scheme, the Hamiltonian is represented as follows

 where the mean fields are expressed as